Hora-Est/hora-est.github.io/events/_posts/2018-09-09-end-of-summer-bbq.markdown

 # Details

-## Date/time

-Friday the 14th of September from 17:30 to 22:00.

-## Location

-In front of the Gemini-Zuid building.

 ## Registration

 To register yourself for the event, we ask you a fee of €5 per person.
-If you prefer a vegetarian/vegan BBQ, you can send a mail to horaest@tue.nl and give us your preferences.
+If you prefer a vegetarian or vegan BBQ meal, you can send an e-mail to horaest@tue.nl with your preferences.

 ## Payment